Last updated: October 8, 2024

 After our pirate’s talk, we had fifteen minutes to take a bathroom break and grab a snack before our Keys to the Kingdom tour entered our first backstage area.

-Right in between Frontierland and Adventureland, to the side of Splash mountain we went through a wooden gate that seemingly led nowhere.
+Right in between Frontierland and Adventureland, to the side of Tiana’s Bayou Adventure, we went through a wooden gate that seemingly led nowhere.
 This area is typically where the parade floats enter the park.

 As we rounded a corner, we saw a large yellow line drawn on the asphalt at a slant.
 On our Disney World guided tour we were told the line is known as the “backstage sightline.”
 This line marks the bridge between onstage and backstage.

 Once backstage we saw an entirely new world, including the back of what was at the time, Splash Mountain.
-A lot of the things we learned will definitely ruin the magic and make you never look at Disney the same, so we won’t tell any more details.
+A lot of the things we learned could definitely ruin the magic for some and make you never look at Disney the same, so we won’t tell any more details.

 The Haunted Mansion Portion of this Disney World Guided Tour